-It’s a telling thing when multiple people independently tell you the same thing, but even more so when it’s something you’ve been telling yourself for a while: after Drawful the Awful I’ll be taking a break.
+When multiple people independently tell you the same thing you’ve been telling yourself for a while it’s hard to ignore: after Drawful the Awful I’ll be taking a break.

 I love writing, and I have dreamed of becoming a published novelist with my books on the shelves in Barnes and Noble since I was in grade school.
 In the summer of 2015 I decided to finally get serious about that by deleting all the writing I’d ever done to that point to force myself to give it my all and go the distance on a single project- produce a focused, intentional draft, edit and rewrite until I had finished project I was proud of.